 Whilst still not as much are dairy, almond milk uses a _lot_ of water.

-Cow’s milk has many health benefits, with calcium being the most obvious.
-My health check-ups have not shown any deficiency in calcium, so there are many other dietary sources.
-However, I have been deficient in vitamin D, which your body gets from sunlight, and milk and cereals are often fortified with it.
+Cow’s milk has many health benefits, with calcium being the most obvious but there are many other dietary sources.
+Whilst I am not lacking in calcium I have been found deficient in vitamin D (which your body gets from sunlight) and milk and cereals are often fortified with it.

 If you buy milk – for example, Clover Organic Whole Milk ($68 per 946ml), Kowloon Dairy Australian Whole Milk ($35), Trappist Dairy Fresh Milk ($26) or Almond Breeze ($33) – 100 grams of almonds (which make 1L of almond milk) works out to be $18 if you buy online at iHerb.